I – The Academy and its Purposes

 e) São Paulo;

 Art.
-4º – The Academy shall have individuals on its board of associates which fall into the following categories:
+4 – The Academy will have on its board of associates, individual persons in the following categories:

 a) Full Members;